weiwang2330/immdeep/models/README.md

 ```

-## One-way LSTM with 256 hidden nodes with receptors with small proportions, weighted
+## LSTM with 256 hidden nodes with receptors with small proportions, weighted

 Model: same as the previous one, but with 256 hidden nodes.

-After 673 iterations:
+After ~ 200 iterations:
 ```
-loss: 128.2314
+loss: ~130

 Predict big proportions:
   real    pred